Solomon1533/1dgk.github.io/misc.md

 permalink: /misc/
 ---

-last updated 31 MAR 2024
+last updated 02 APR 2024

 ### Media
 **Currently reading**:
-- King Leopold's Ghost by Adam Hochschild
 - The Hammer: Power, Inequality, and the Struggle for the Soul of Labor by Hamilton Nolan
 - La defaite de l'Occident by Emmanuel Todd